mikeal/centerless/README.md

 An **address** is understood to be *de-centralized* when it is *de-located* from its singular location address.
-One-way hash functions and derivative one-way cryptography are used to arrive at a hash based address that relies upon no authority or central location since anyone implementing the algorithm can produce proof.
+One-way hash functions and derivative one-way cryptography are used to arrive at a hash digest that relies upon no authority or central location since anyone implementing the algorithm can produce proof.
 This also means that consensus and compatibility are determined by algorithmic compatibility rather than specification alignment.